InterjectionExpressions

 uy in Bisaya

 The Cebuano/Bisaya word uy means hey / oh (exclamation of surprise or noticing something).
-Pronounced UY, it is used as a interjection across Cebu, Bohol, Leyte, and much of Mindanao.
+Pronounced UY, it is used as an interjection across Cebu, Bohol, Leyte, and much of Mindanao.
 This guide covers what uy means in Bisaya, how to pronounce it, when to use it, common example sentences, and how it compares to similar Cebuano words.

 What Does “uy” Mean in Bisaya?